 This table presents the comparison of post-privatization political connections, government subsidies, soft budget constraint, and protected entry between MBO and other privatization methods.
 Panel E is based on answers to our survey question: "how many competitors does your firm have?"
 The possible answers are: no, few, some and many competitors.
 We categorize the firm as a monopoly if it reports no competitor.
 It is defined to have market power if it has no or few competitors.
 It is considered to be in a competitive market if it has some or many competitors.
 Significance levels are based on two-tailed tests of differences between MBO and other methods.
-Significance at the 1%, 5% and 10% levels is indicated by \\\, \\ and \, respectively.
+Significance at the 1%, 5% and 10% levels is indicated by , and , respectively.

-All privatizatized SOEs MBO

-(1) (2)

-A. Political connections

-% with chairman or top manager appointed by government 23 3

-% with government officials on the board 4 0.3

-% with top manager being a former government official 2 1

-B. Government subsidies

-% with government land subsidy 67 59

-% with direct allocation of land by government 31 19

-% with purchases at below-market prices 36 40

-% with government-funded R&D projects 3 1

-C. Bank loans

-% with bank loans 82 84

-% with loan rejection 22 26

-% rejected due to constraints on bank credit supply 3 4

-% rejected due to a lack of relations with the government 3 4

-% with government guarantee of loans 7 7

-D. Soft budget constraints

-% expected tax reduction in case of financial distress 0.2 0

-% expected government subsidies in case of financial distress 0.3 0

-% expected capital injection in case of financial distress 0.4 0

-% expected subsidized loans in case of financial distress 0.1 0.3

-% with any of the above expectations 0.6 0.3
+All Privatizatized SOEs MBO (1) (2) Panel A. Political Connections % with Chairman or Top Manager Appointed by Government 23% 3% % with Government Officials on the Board 4% 0.3% % with Top Manager Being a Former Government Official 2% 1% Panel B. Government Subsidies % with Government Land Subsidy 67% 59% % with Direct Allocation of Land by Government 31% 19% % with Purchases at Below-Market Prices 36% 40% % with Government Funded R&D Projects 3% 1% Panel C. Bank Loans % with Bank Loans 82% 84% % with Loan Rejection 22% 26% % Rejected due to Constraints on Bank Credit Supply 3% 4% % Rejected due to a Lack of Relations with Government 3% 4% % with Government Guarantee of Loans 7% 7% Panel D. Soft Budget Constraints % Expected Tax Reduction in case of Financial Distress 0.3% 0% % Expected Government Subsidies in case of Financial Distress 0.3% 0% % Expected Capital Injection in case of Financial Distress 0.4% 0% % Expected Subsidized Loans in case of Financial Distress 0.1% 0.3% % with Any of the above Expectations 0.6% 0.3%

 Table 7.
-Comparison of political connections, government subsidies, soft budget constraint, and protected entry between MBO and other privatized frims (cont'd)
+Comparison of Political Connections, Government Subsidies, Soft Budget Constraint, and Protected Entry between MBO and Other PrivatizedFrims (Cont'd)

-E. Protected entry
+Panel E. Protected Entry

-E1.
-Reported competition by All privatized SOEs MBO
+Panel E1.
+Reported Competition by MBOs and Other Privatized Firms

+All Privatized SOEs MBO

-% monopoly 9 2
+% Monopoly 9% 2%

-% has Market Power 22 16
+% Has Market Power 22% 16%

-% competitive market 78 84
+% Competitive Market 78% 84%